Lecture 09: Introduction to Two-Way ANOVA

 Interaction

-Occurs when the effect of one factor on the DV depends on the particular level of the other factor
+Occurs when the effect of one factor on the DV depends on the level of the other factor

 Said another way, when the difference in one factor is moderated by the other

-15 Hypothesis testing for two-way ANOVA (II)
+18 Hypothesis testing for two-way ANOVA (II)

 • Main Effect of Study Method (Factor A):

-• H0: There is no difference in test scores between students who used the Lecture method and those who used the Interactive method.
+• H0: There is no difference in test scores between students who used the lecture method and those who used the interactive method.

 • Main Effect of Test Format (Factor B):

-• H0: There is no difference in test scores between students taking a Multiple-Choice test and those taking an Open-Ended test.
+• H0: There is no difference in test scores between students taking a multiple-choice test and those taking an open-ended test.

 • Interaction Effect (Study Method × Test Format):